-- Providing ongoing consultation with new administrators - Providing interim administrative services during staffing searches - Providing technical assistance with preparation of budgets - Communicating COVID-19 related guidance on proper policies, state and national requirements, and American Recovery Act provisions related to local governments - Continuing to engage with elected officials and City/County Administrators to discuss needs and challenges in their communities and looking for opportunities to assist with meeting those challenges where appropriate.
+- Providing ongoing consultation with new administrators - Providing interim administrative services during staffing searches - Providing technical assistance with preparation of budgets - Consulting with staff and elected officials on personnel matters - Providing recruiting services for vacant positions - Continuing to engage with elected officials and City/County Administrators to discuss needs and challenges in their communities and looking for opportunities to assist with meeting those challenges where appropriate.

 Government Services has been very active on a wide range of issues during the past year as operations in our region have returned to normalcy.
-There has been an increased need for interim administrator services as well as staffing searches as local governments have brought services back online.
+Staffing recruitment services continues to increase.
 Staff anticipates this level of need will continue along with an increased need for guidance on new funding opportunities and administrative tasks associated with funding sources.
 ACOG will continue to work as a centralized source of information and assistance for local administrators and staff moving forward to meet the ongoing needs of our communities.